- SQL Review with Bytebase GUI (this one)

 Prerequisites

-Make sure you have Docker installed, and if you don’t have important existing Bytebase data locally, you can start over from scratch byrm -rf ~/.bytebase/data
+Make sure you have Docker installed, and if you don’t have important existing Bytebase data locally, you can start over from scratch byrm -rf ~/.bytebase/data.

 Start Bytebase with sample data